alxlive/cloudy/readme.markdown

 1. Cannot construct File objects
 --------------------------------
 I needed to create an array of File objects to pass to Gmail.
 Turns out that File objects can only be created by a &lt;input type="file"> element -- there is no available public constructor.
-However, it also turns out that File objects and Blob objects are interchangeable, so GPicker creates Blobs instead.
+However, it also turns out that File objects and Blob objects are interchangeable, so Cloudy creates Blobs instead.

 2. Cannot set event's currentTarget property
 --------------------------------------------